amirine/game-project/README.md

 Running this app with Docker
 -------------------------

 You'll need to have Docker installed.
-If you're new to it and want to learn more details check out [Docker website](https://docs.docker.com/get-docker/) and install the required version.
+If you're new to it and want to learn some more details check out [Docker website](https://docs.docker.com/get-docker/) and install the required version.

 To create the images and start the containers set additional environment variables in the <code>.env</code> file